 Anyway, funny ads on the tube are there to make something dull like commuting, into something fun.
 A mecca of puns, poetry, and protein supplements.

-So, how do you balance a long term investment product, with being ethical, yet capitalistic, and being boring, yet exciting?
+So, how do you balance a long term investment product, with being an ethical investor, yet capitalistic, and being boring, yet exciting?

 We talk to Toby Triebel, European CEO at Wealthsimple to find out…